xiaosheep01/SAAPS/README.md

 -fh, --figure_height | the height of figure
 -fname, --figure_name | the name of figure
 -c, --color | the palette of figure
--pac, --print_all_colors | print all sipported palettes -dpi, --DPI | the dpi of the figure
+-pac, --print_all_colors | print all supported palettes -dpi, --DPI | the dpi of the figure
 -fm, --figure_format | the format of figure
 -tp, --transparent | make the background of the figure transparent